Sacred Heart Cultural Center offers special events for all ages and all interests

 PIGJAM in the Garden at

-Good food by BBQ Barn, Good Music and Good "Spirits" will make for a night of Good Times in the Garden of Sacred Heart with all of your friends.
+Good food by BBQ Barn, Good Music by Douglas Brothers Band, Good "Spirits" and the Famous Raffle will make for a night of Good Times in the Garden of Sacred Heart with all of your friends.
 Event benefits Sacred Heart Cultural Center.

 $35 per person, Reservations Required